 - On Windows, Apple QuickTime must be installed to allow Harmony to export QuickTime movies.
-You can configure the export of QuickTime movies to use any codec that is compatible with QuickTime, including H.264, MPEG-4 and Animation. - On macOS, Harmony uses Apple AVFoundation to export QuickTime movies, which allows you to export using codecs such as H.264, Apple ProRes 422 and Apple ProRes 4444. - On GNU/Linux, Harmony uses the OpenQuickTime library to export QuickTime movies.
-This only allows you to export videos in nonproprietary formats such as Motion-JPEG, Photo JPEG, PNG or Uncompressed (RGB). - H.264/MPEG-4 (.mov): A simple movie format that uses the H.264 codec, which is supported by most web browsers.
+You can configure the export of QuickTime movies to use any codec that is compatible with QuickTime, including H.264, MPEG-4 and Animation. - On macOS, Harmony uses Apple AVFoundation to export QuickTime movies, which allows you to export using codecs such as H.264, Apple ProRes 422 and Apple ProRes 4444, among others. - If you are looking to export a QuickTime movie with transparency, be sure to choose a codec that supports encoding with an alpha channel. - On GNU/Linux, Harmony uses the OpenQuickTime library to export QuickTime movies.
+This only allows you to export videos in nonproprietary formats such as Motion-JPEG, Photo JPEG, PNG or Uncompressed (RGB). - H.264/MPEG-4 (.mov) : A simple movie format that uses the H.264 codec, which is supported by most web browsers.